 - 3. Class B schools are divided into eight sub-districts.
 The schools were assigned to sub-districts on a geographical basis starting with the schools in western Nebraska and working east.
 North to south direction was used in some cases in order to decrease the distance between the schools within a sub district.
-The highest seeded team will host the sub-district. - a.
+The highest seeded team will host the sub-district.
+Girls will play Monday and Tuesday with Wednesday being the weather date.
+Boys will play Wednesday and Thursday with Friday being the weather date. - a.
 The winning team in each sub-district will qualify for the district final. - b.
-The next eight non-sub-district winners with the highest wild card point averages will qualify for the district final - c.
-The sixteen (16) teams qualifying for the district final will be placed on a 16-team bracket based on wild-card point averages through districts.
+The next eight non-sub-district winners with the highest wild card point averages will qualify for the district final. - c.
+The sixteen (16) teams qualifying for the district final will be placed on a 16-team bracket based on wildcard point averages through districts.
 The higher seeded team will host the district final game.
 The boys' and girls' teams winning the district final will advance to the State Championship. - 4.
-Classes C1 & C2 schools are divided into twelve four- or five-team sub-districts on the geographical basis starting with the schools in western Nebraska and working east.
+Classes C1 & C2 schools are divided into 4 regions, based on geography.
+The westernmost region will consist of one sub-district of five or six teams.
+The other three regions will consist of 15-18 teams.
+Those three regions will then serpentine into three sub-districts of 4-6 teams, based on wildcard points.
+The highest seeded team will host the sub-district. - a.
+The winning team in each sub-district will qualify for the district final. - b.
+The six non-sub-district winners with the highest wildcard point averages will qualify for the district final. - c.
+The 16 teams qualifying for the district final will be placed on a 16-team bracket based on wildcard point averages through sub-districts.
+The higher seeded team will host the district final match.
+The winner of the district final match will advance to the state championship. - 4.
+Classes D1 & D2 schools are divided into twelve four- or five-team sub-districts on the geographical basis starting with the schools in western Nebraska and working east.
 North to south direction was used in some cases in order to decrease the distance between the schools within a district.
 The highest seeded team will host the sub-district. - a.
-In Classes C1 and C2, the boys' team and girls' team winning the championship in each sub-district will advance to the district final. - b.
+In Classes D1 and D2, the boys' team and girls' team winning the championship in each sub-district will advance to the district final. - b.
 The next four (4) non-sub-district winners with the highest wild card point averages will qualify for a District Final.
 The non-subdistrict winners qualifying must have played a minimum of 4 teams/contests at their classification or above to be eligible for the district final. - c.
+The sixteen (16) teams qualifying for the District Finals will be matched up using a serpentine method based on wild card averages through sub-districts. - d.
 The sixteen (16) teams qualifying for the district final will be matched up using a serpentine method and placed on a 16-team bracket based on wild-card point averages through sub-districts.
 The higher seeded team will host the district final game unless the two schools are more than 180 miles apart, then a neutral site will be used.
 If the higher seed cannot host, the two schools will agree upon a site for the district final.

 If the two schools involved cannot agree, the NSAA will select the site.
 The boys' and girls' teams winning the district final will advance to the State Championship.